Relintai/pandemonium_engine_docs/tutorials/performance/vertex_animation/controlling_thousands_of_fish.md

 `Particles` node.
 Particles take advantage of GPU acceleration by computing and setting the per-instance information in a `Shader`.

+Note:
-.. note:: Particles are not available in GLES2, instead use `CPUParticles`,
+ Particles are not available in GLES2, instead use `CPUParticles`,
           which do the same thing as Particles, but do not benefit from GPU acceleration.

 First create a Particles node.
 Then, under "Draw Passes" set the Particle's "Draw Pass 1" to your